CLT for generalized patterned random matrices: a unified approach

 \end{definition} The above condition gives an equivalence relation on the set of all circuits of length $p$.
 It is immediate that any equivalence class can be indexed by a partition of $\{1,2, \ldots, p\}$ where each block of the given partition identifies the positions where the $L$-matches take place.
-We can label these partitions by words of length $p$ such that the first occurrence of each letter is in alphabetical order.
+Therefore, each equivalence class can be uniquely expressed by a word defined in Definition \ref{defn:word}.
 For example, if $p=5$, then the partition $\{\{1,3,5\},\{2,4\}\}$ is represented by the word \textit{ababa}.
 This partition identifies all circuits $\pi$ for which $L(\pi(0), \pi(1))=L(\pi(2), \pi(3))=L(\pi(4), \pi(5))$ and $L(\pi(1), \pi(2))=L(\pi(3), \pi(4))$.

-\begin{definition} The set of all words $w$ of length $p$ is denoted by $\WW_p$.
-The number of distinct letters in $w$ will be denoted by $|w|$. \end{definition} Note that the set of all words of length $p$ is isomorphic to the set of all partitions of $[p]$ and therefore $\WW_p$ does not depend on $[N]$, the domain of the link function $L$.

 Let $w$ be a word and let $w[i]$ denote the $i$-th letter of $w$.
 For a link function $L$ and a word $w$, we denote the equivalence class of circuits corresponding to $w$ by